MAS8384 : Bayesian Methodology

 Teaching Rationale And Relationship

-Pre-recorded lectures and set reading are used for the delivery of theory and explanation of methods, illustrated with examples.
+Lectures and set reading are used for the delivery of theory and explanation of methods, illustrated with examples.
 Practicals are used both for solution of problems and work requiring extensive computation and to give insight into the ideas/methods studied.
 There are two present-in-person practical sessions per week to ensure rapid feedback on understanding.
-Scheduled present-in-person drop-ins provides opportunity to ask questions and receive immediate feedback.
-Students unable to attend PiP will be able to complete the practical work at home and will be able to receive immediate feedback through joining the drop-ins virtually.
+Scheduled present-in-person drop-ins provides opportunity for students to ask questions and receive immediate feedback.

 Assessment Methods